 "By treating ethnicities and nationalisms together, To Belong in Buenos Aires reminds readers that identities are constructed and multiple.
 The stories of German-speaking Argentines are the stories of the Americas as citizenship and belonging were negotiated in the creation of a pluralistic new world.
 This impressive, creative, and ambitiously researched volume is sure to be widely read by students and researchers alike."

 —Jeffrey Lesser, Emory University

 "An original contribution to the history of the German community in Argentina.
-Bryce deftly explores immigrant history in new ways and sheds light on a community that while small in numbers had an outsize influence on Argentine history."
+Bryce deftly explores immigrant history in new ways and sheds light on a community that, while small in number, had an outsize influence on Argentine history."

 —Donna Guy, Ohio State University